seymaceren/datasim/README.md

 - Run `main.py`

 ## Plans
+### Beta
 Before calling a release 0.9 (beta), I plan to implement the following:

 - Output all data from the simulation
 - Add entity generator class using Numpy random distributions
-- Define more plot attributes and combine multiple traces in a plot
+  - With options for skewed or biased distributions
-- Add a batch runner to gather data over multiple World runs instead of within one
+- Add more options to the batch runner
-  - Using different source data
+  - Using different (combinations of) source data files and generators
-  - Using skewed or biased distributions
-  - Using parameter grids
-- Add one or more of YAML / JSON / XML world definition files to run a no-code simulation
+  - Outputting plots and data aggregated over the runs
+- Automatically save data from a command line invocation
 - Get test coverage to 100%

+### Future versions
+After an initial version, I have more ideas to expand the functionalities:

+- Add a physics mode (using a library) to entities, so that it's possible to run more complex simulations
+- Show a live updating representation of a longer running simulation with physical representation